Your browser version is not updated, please update it.

 • Minimum Environmental Criteria (CAM).

 The correct identification and assessment of climate-related risks and opportunities is also ensured by listening to stakeholders.
-Stakeholders are periodically involved in the Multistakeholder Forums organized by Poste Italiane and have at their disposal a reporting system that allows them to bring any perceived risks to the attention of the Company.
+Stakeholders are periodically involved in the Multistakeholder Forums organized by Poste Italiane and have a reporting system that allows them to bring any perceived risks to the attention of the Company.

-Given the pervasiveness of emerging risks, Poste Italiane considered it necessary to incorporate and manage them within its risk management processes.
-Emerging risks considered are exogenous, disruptive events that can threaten the business model over a long-term horizon (10-20 years) and are potential game changers for the industry and the context in which organisations operate.
+Poste Italiane deemed it necessary to include and manage emerging risks within its risk management processes, given their significance.
+Emerging risks considered are exogenous, disruptive events that can threaten the business model over a long-term horizon (up to 20 years) and are potential game changers for the industry and the context in which organisations operate.
 They are usually characterised by elements, such as:

 • uncertainty and visibility: lack of data to analyse the phenomenon and difficulty in finding skills, knowledge and awareness of the potential effects that emerging risks have on a business model;

-• timing of changes: changes derive from radical changes in the external context of reference (socio-environmental, legislative, technological, habits, etc.) altering routines in a destructive way on different fronts and with unpredictable time escalations;
+• timing of changes: the changes derive from radical changes in the external reference context (socio-environmental, legislative, technological, habits, etc.) which alter the processes from various points of view, in a destructive and unpredictable way over time;

-• management complexity: increasing complexity of management methods.
-There are no immediate response actions as the events are derived from highly interconnected exogenous factors with strong systemic dependencies and time accelerations.
+• management complexity: increasing complexity of management methods, related to the absence of immediate response actions to events resulting from highly interconnected exogenous factors with strong systemic dependencies and time accelerations.

 Emerging risk management